 In most of Europe, pets are allowed to fly in the cabin.
 However, there are two countries where this doesn’t apply: the United Kingdom and Ireland.
 In both the UK and Ireland, the only animals that are allowed in the cabin are service dogs, generally “recognised guide and assistance dogs”.
 (Check the individual airlines for further specifics.)
 Regular “pets” are not allowed.
 This also usually extends to pets not being allowed to travel as check-in baggage, although some airlines make an exception for flights leaving the UK or Ireland.

 Instead, pets flying in and out of the UK and Ireland usually need to travel as cargo, with airlines who offer this option (not all do), often booked through a animal transport company or the cargo division.

 2. Finding Pet-Friendly Airlines in Europe

 So if you’re not travelling to the UK or Ireland, your first step is to find a pet-friendly airline that flies your route.
 Thankfully many European airlines allow pets to fly on board, including small pets in the cabin.
 However, there are some airlines that don’t allow pets, plus the rules differ from airline to airline.

-In general, full service carriers are more likely to allow pets on board (read my post to find out the pet policy of all European flag-carriers).
+In general, full service flag-carriers are more likely to allow pets on board (read my post to find out the pet policy of all European flag-carriers).
 Not surprisingly, many of the budget airlines don’t allow pets.
 This includes the popular budget airlines of Ryanair and Easyjet – as they’re based in Ireland and the UK respectively, where pets aren’t usually allowed in the cabin.
 However, I’ve put together this list of the budget European airlines that allow dogs in cabin, including their pet policy.